What You'll Learn

 The Question phase begins while students are doing their preview.
 They turn any headings into questions that they’ll answer when they’re done with a particular section (e.g., “What is osmosis?”).
 If they have been provided with comprehension questions, students review them before reading so that they know what to look for as they read.

 The first R phase is simply Reading.
 While they do this, students should be thinking about their questions.
 The second R phase is Reciting, which simply means that they answer their comprehension questions.
 If they find they can’t, they need to do targeted re-reading until they find their answers.
 And the final phase is Review, which means regularly looking over the answers to their comprehension questions so that the information stays “fresh” for exams and requires less intensive studying.

 Some readings, such as plays or philosophical essays, may lack structure and not be well-suited to the SQ3R strategy.
 In these cases, students may find it helpful to search the internet for summaries or use Sparknotes to help them preview what they will read.

 While students are in high school, parents can show them how to do this with any reading assignments they get that aren’t in a traditional textbook.
-Even when a teacher has provided their student with a study guide for a play or even a poem, parents can first have him look online to see if he can find a quick summary to get an overall picture of what he’s about to read.
-This will help him have a sense of the overall plotline, in the case of a play, or of the author’s meaning and any important symbols, in the case of a poem.
+Even when a teacher has provided their student with a study guide for a play or even a poem, parents can first have them look online to see if they can find a quick summary to get an overall picture of what they’re about to read.
+This will help them have a sense of the overall plotline, in the case of a play, or of the author’s meaning and any important symbols, in the case of a poem.
 Such a “foothold” may serve as a comprehension aid.

 Technology can help, too, so students should request technological supports as an accommodation.
 For their reading challenges, text-to-speech software can be a big help.
 Many of the software programs allow students to highlight the text on the screen and send these highlights to a document that they can use as a study aid.
 They may also have built-in dictionaries that allow students to click on unfamiliar words and instantly get a definition.
 There can be other helpful features, too.